Car Insurance Explained

 First you take care of yourself and your passengers, exchange information with the other driver, and then call your Insurance Company.
 They will immediately start a car insurance claim and they might recommend you to take your car to your Insurance Company’s body shop.
 But…

 Do you really have to take your car to the Insurance Company’s body shop?
+Or DRP?

-You can take your car to any body shop you want.
+You can take your car to any auto body shop you want.
 By law, the choice is yours.

 Your Insurance Company will tell you, “you can take your car to any auto repair shop you want”; but, they might also tell you that if you do the repairs at another body shop it will possible take longer or that they may not warranty the repairs.